GatoLoko/Wattpad2Epub/README.md

   - Needed double identification (application + user)

 Based on this findings, I've chosen to keep parsing the html, at least for a while.

-## Why Wattpad2Epub?

-Wattpad doesn't offer an option to download a book.
-This forces you to remain online while reading, and use wattpad's application to access the stories.

-Having those stories in epub format allows storing them as a backup, offline reading and self publication.